mjmlab/protocols/mariner-library-in-v-fischeri.md

 # Building a Mariner Library in *Vibrio Fischeri*

-## Pilot Mating to determine optimal seleciton plate concentration of Erm
+## Pilot Mating to determine optimal conditions
+The purpose of the pilot is to determine the best growth conditions using variants of the following:
+- Fresh vs. Dry LBS plates for mating
+- Erythromycin concentration of selection plates
+- Number of mating spots resuspended onto selection plates

+*These may be determined in the same experiment, or in a stepwise function using the results of one to inform the next.
+If attempted during a single round, inoculate more than 3mL of each strain on Day 0.*

 #### Determined:
 | MJM | Strain | Erm Concentration |